xmarcux/prionote/README.md

-    PrioNote helps you order your notes.
+    PrioNote - Priority for your notes.
     Copyright (C) 2012- Marcus Pedersén

     This program is free software: you can redistribute it and/or modify